If you want to get something, you need to go after it; same with marketing your business.

 I wrote a short letter to the owners describing how much I had admired the house and next Valentine's I wanted to be celebrating in that home.
 I asked to be able to see the house that Saturday in whatever condition it was.

-Next, I went down to the local party supply and picked up three red Valentines' balloons.
-Remember, it was Feb.
-13...
+Next, I went down to the local party supply and picked up three red heart balloons.
+Remember, it was the day before Valentine's ...

 I attached them to the letter and slipped it under the front doormat.